ClickHouse/ClickHouse/benchmark/README.md

 - `create.sql`: a CREATE TABLE statement.
 If it's a NoSQL system, another file like `wtf.json` can be presented.
 - `queries.sql`: contains 43 queries to run;
 - `run.sh`: a loop of running the queries; every query is run three times; if it's a database with local on-disk storage, the first query should be run after dropping the page cache;
-- `results`: put the .txt files with the results for every hardware configuration there.
+- `results`: put the .json files with the results for every hardware configuration there.

 To introduce a new result for the existing system on different hardware configurations, add a new file to `results`.